yasarigno/Statistical_Decision_Making_for_ACADEMY/README.md

 In this project we analyse the dataset of the world bank data catalogue in order to help the ACADEMY, a start-up project.

-Academy wants to expand into a new country.
+Academy is an online education platform and wants to expand into a new country.
 Our aim is to determine whether the education data of the world bank can inform the expansion project.

 We have obtained a list of countries which are possibly the most suitable ones for our start-up.
 More precisely, we have answered the following questions: